 - reduce spousal support arrears

-- don't stop paying on current child support because you are applying for COAP
+- don't stop paying on current child support because you are applying for the Debt Reduction Program

 - you must provide complete information and documents with your application